 With the current situation, there is an obvious additional advisory: If you have visited China or any significantly affected region, or had contact with travellers from there then it may well be appropriate to seek advice faster – the NHS hotline is an optimal choice there too, since you can stay put while you get input.

-You can find the latest official UK advice and current list of significantly affected regions here on the Government’s corona virus information page.
-The latest health, wellness and personal hygeine advice is also available on the NHS corona virus page.
+You can access the latest official UK advice and information via the Government’s coronavirus information page.
+The latest health, wellness and personal hygeine advice is also available on the NHS coronavirus (Covid-19) page.

 Everyone can act to reduce risk